Pashupati Prasad: Plot

-The young Pashupati Prasad (Khagendra Lamicchane) is irate about his name given by the Meet Uncle (Praksh Ghimire) and teased by his friends.
-Pashupati’s parents give birth after visiting Pashupatinath Temple in Kathmandu.
+The young Pashupati Prasad (Khagendra Lamicchane) is irate about his name, given by Meet Uncle (Praksh Ghimire), and teased by his friends.
+Pashupati's parents gave birth after visiting Pashupatinath Temple in Kathmandu.

-After the earthquake of April 2015 and his parents killed, the investor urges Pashupati to pay the loan taken and threatens to take the field.
+After the earthquake of April 2015 and his parents' killed, the investor urges Pashupati to pay the loan taken and threatens to take the field.
 Pashupati, now grown and determined to repay his debts, moves to Kathmandu.
-He meets Meet Uncle, a ghate in Pashupatinath and drunkard, who eventually takes Pashupati to his shelter.
+He meets Meet Uncle, a ghate in Pashupatinath and a drunkard, who eventually takes Pashupati to his shelter.

-Pashupati needs work to earn money and the Bhasme Don (Bipin Karki) doesn’t want him to interfere in daily tasks.
+Pashupati needs work to earn money, and the Bhasme Don (Bipin Karki) doesn't want him to interfere in daily tasks.
 Bhasme bullies the innocent Pashupati but is afraid of Hanuman Ji (Rabindra Singh Baniya).
 Pashupati befriends Hanuman Ji, who earns money by taking photographs with visitors.
-Similarly due to his helpful nature, he meets Aama, who was abandoned by her children and lives in Briddhashram.
+Similarly, due to his helpful nature, he meets Aama, who was abandoned by her children and lives in Briddhashram.
 He respects her like his mother and even gives her his daily collection to save.

 Pashupati sees Bunu (Barsha Siwakoti) during a photograph session with Hanuman Ji and falls in love.

 Pashupati is recruited by a local dealer and sent again to collect wood with Bhasme Don.
-Bhasme tries to find a way to kick out Pashupati and is able to convince while making marijuana by the dealer.
-Pashupati is again recruited to sell sarees which pays him a little more than his previous assignments.
+Bhasme tries to find a way to kick out Pashupati and can convince him while making marijuana with the dealer.
+Pashupati is again recruited to sell sarees, which pays him a little more than his previous assignments.

 During the course, he meets a graduate who sells street food.
-Pashupati also want to sell street food and asks if he can get a stall.
-He then goes to take money from his saving only to find that Meet Uncle has used it for liquor.
+Pashupati also wants to sell street food and asks if he can get a stall.
+He then goes to take money from his savings only to find that Meet Uncle has used it for liquor.
 He is frustrated and goes to the banks of the Bagmati.
 At the river, he finds a deceased person's gold ring and tries to sell it.
-But the shopkeepers don’t want to take it as he has no proof of ownership.
-Some try to give him a nominal amount of cash but he refuses.
-The shopkeeper who he meets in the beginning of the film then accuses him of theft and the mob kills him.
+But the shopkeepers don't want to take it as he has no proof of ownership.
+Some try to give him a nominal amount of cash, but he refuses.
+The shopkeeper whom he meets at the beginning of the film then accuses him of theft, and the mob kills him.

 In the climax of the scene, Hanuman Ji is revealed to be a government officer who had embezzled a huge amount of money.
-Aama waits for her adopted son Pashupati to give her belongings instead of her own son.
+Aama waits for her adopted son, Pashupati, to give her belongings instead of her son.
 Bunu, not knowing of his untimely death, waits desperately for the cheerful and hardworking guy.
 Even Bhasme Don feels sorry for Pashupati.
 Meet Uncle pays the debt to the investor in the village.

 Reception

 The film opened with positive reviews.
 As per IMDb, the film received 8.9 stars out of 10.
 The Himalayan Times wrote in its review: With a gripping storyline, the movie keeps you glued to your seat.
-The portrayal of recent earthquake and its effects on a man’s life, have been done brilliantly.
+The portrayal of the recent earthquake and its effects on a man's life has been done brilliantly.